ankitrajxd/myapp-config/readme.md

         - Project: Select a project (or create a new one)
         - Name: Set a name for your application (e.g., myapp)
         - Repository URL: Provide the URL of your Git repository.
-        - Path: Leave this blank or set it to the path of your YAML file within the repository (if applicable)
+        - Path: Leave this blank or set it to the path of your YAML file within the repository (In this case, yaml file is stored in `config` folder)
-        - Cluster: Select the appropriate Kubernetes cluster ( In this case it's `https://kubernetes.default.svc`)
+        - Cluster: Select the appropriate Kubernetes cluster ( In this case it's `https://kubernetes.default.svc`) and the namespace in which our web app will get deployed.

     - Click "Sync" to allow Argo CD to detect the deployment manifest and apply it to your cluster.